willstepp/writings/hunger/hunger.md

 She began to weep into her hands.

-Life has become horrible, my son.
+Life has become horrible.
 You should not have come back.
 I prayed after for you not to return.
+You should have stayed out there.
 You should have stayed on the mountain.
-Out there.

-Mika looked out over the people who worked.
+Mika looked out over the people who worked together.
 There were still a great number of them.
 They did their jobs without passion.
 Collecting the dead, wrapping them in skins, and carrying them to the wilds.
 It was only then Mika noticed the large black cloud of smoke that came from that direction.

 On a platform in the back he saw his old tchungkee rival.
 Mohe.
 He was on his knees next to a platform.
 On the platform was Leoti.
 Her skin white.
 Dressed in her favorite skins and beads.
 Someone came to tell him they had to take her and he pushed them away.
 There were tears in his eyes.
 His face was one of utter loss and bewilderment.
 Mika wept too, for Leoti was his first love.
 She was beautiful indeed.